asyncapi/training/VIDEO_4_SCRIPT.md

 # Video 4: AsyncAPI and OpenAPI

-Hello again!
+Hello again!My name is ...
 Welcome to a new video about AsyncAPI.
 If you wanna know more about the spec just check the previous video (3) on "What is AsyncAPI".
 This video will discuss what AsyncAPI and OpenAPI have in common and how they differ.

 Ready or not, here we go!